Wednesday, January 22, 2025

-The travel industry is one of the most competitive verticals globally, with a very low barrier to entry for a number of services and consumers actively searching for and visiting multiple sites to research their ideal holiday.
+The travel industry is one of the most competitive verticals globally.
+Many services have a very low barrier to entry, and consumers actively search for and visit multiple sites to research their ideal holiday.

 Chapter 2: Content for travel companies